-I can't remember if this was the school I would have attended as a junior year abroad or if it would have been Freiberg.
+This was the school I would have attended for a junior year abroad, if I hadn't gone to California instead.

 German universities, back in the day, had detention cells called karzer.
 Students spent time there for various infractions, and it became rather dashing to do so.
 The cells were decorated with graffiti.

 After the War of Thuringian Succession, the Landgraves of Hesse established their dynasty in Marburg in the 13th century.
 The existing fortress was enlarged as a residence and this was their seat until the 17th century.